Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 There is Github Pages, so one may set up an elegant Github blog.

 Github enables markdown files uploaded to be published as blogs.
-So if one builds a basic repository (=repo） as a structure, he may "blog like a geek" later by uploading .md files.
+So if one builds a basic repository (=repo) as a structure, he may "blog like a geek" later by uploading .md files.

 In fact, Mr. Paul Le [said so](https://lenpaul.github.io/Lagrange/journal/getting-started.html):
 > The beauty of hosting your website on GitHub is that you don’t have to actually have Jekyll installed on your computer.